virgesmith/inexmo/README.md

     "Compute distance matrix from points, using numpy" return np.sqrt(((p[:, np.newaxis, :] - p[np.newaxis, :, :]) ** 2).sum(axis=2))
 ```
-bearing in mind there is some redundancy here as the resulting maxtrix is symmetric; however vectorisation with
+bearing in mind there is some redundancy here as the resulting matrix is symmetric; however vectorisation with
 redundancy will always win the tradeoff against loops with no redundancy.

 In C++ this tradeoff does not exist.
-A reasonably well optimised C++ implementation using `inexmo` is:
+A reasonably well optimised C++ implementation using *inexmo* is:

 ```py
 from inexmo import compile